htcondor/htcondor/docs/classad-attributes/machine-classad-attributes.rst

     as defined in :ref:`admin-manual/configuration-macros:condor_starter configuration file
     entries`.

+:classad-attribute:`HasRotationalScratch`
+    A boolean when true indicates that this machine's EXECUTE directory is on a rotational hard disk.
+When false, the EXECUTE directory is on a SSD, NVMe, tmpfs or other storage system, generally with much better performance than a rotational disk.

 :classad-attribute:`HasUserNamespaces`
     A boolean value that when ``True`` identifies that the jobs on this machine can create user namespaces without root privileges.